arsfeld/quickemu-manager/spice-client/MULTIMEDIA_README.md

 ## License

-MIT License - See LICENSE file for details
+GPL v3 License - See LICENSE file for details